rollerworks/search/Resources/doc/Doctrine/orm/index.rst

             factories:
                 doctrine:
                     orm:
+                        wherebuilder:
                             # Enable auto generating of classes
                             # Note: factories.fieldset.auto_generate must be enabled for this to work.
                             auto_generate: true

                             # Default Doctrine ORM entity manager, this is the entity manager "name"
                             # not the entity manager service reference.
                             default_entity_manager: %doctrine.default_entity_manager%

     .. code-block:: php